 “Getting the call from the legal representative was one of the very best moments in my life.
 I had never actually cried tears of joy until that moment.
 The flood gates opened!”

 It’s the call that birth parents everywhere anticipate.
 It feels like some sick waiting game.
 But, for some birth parents, the call that gets the reunion process started is the light at the end of the tunnel that snuck up on them from behind.
 There is no telling when or how a child who is ready to reunite will reach out.
-However, the day he does will change your life completely.
+However, the day he or she does will change your life completely.
 It may be the only moment that will emotionally match the day that your child was originally placed.

 Everyone hopes for a happy reunion.
 However, expectations regarding reunion should be carefully considered.
 There are several reasons a child may reach out—not all of them will end in a happily ever after for everyone.
-As you did when you first placed your baby, be patient, put your child’s needs first, and do all you can to respect the wishes and boundaries placed by your child and her or his adoptive family.
+As you did when you first placed your baby, be patient, put your child’s needs first, and do all you can to respect the wishes and boundaries placed by your child and his or her adoptive family.

 The First Look